sonrisesoftware/weather-desktop/README.md

 Check the weather in a simple and easy-to-use manner.
 With no ads and a beautiful interface, it's easier and faster than checking weather websites!

 Weather Desktop provides access to multiple named locations, with previews of all available at the same time.
-It displays detailed current conditions,  daily forecasts for the next seven days, and hourly forecasts for the next 24 hours.
-In addition, Weather Desktop also displays severe alerts for your locations, alerting you to any dangerous weather conditions.
-Also users can easily add their own backgrounds, weather-related or not, to the application.
+It displays a summary of today's weather, with detailed current conditions that are easily accessible, daily forecasts for the next five days, hourly forecasts for the next 24 hours, and severe alerts.

 ### Features ###

-_**Note:** the features marked below in italics do not exist yet but are scheduled to be added in future releases!_

  * Runs on any system that supports the KDE libraries
  * Multiple named locations